rjvanaken/memory-game/README.md

 - Boston Places (default)
 - Boston Colleges

-To change the cards, modify the value in the `config.py` folder to the folder name you would like to play with.
+To play with your own custom cards, add your new card folder to the main directory and modify the value of the folder name in `config.py`

 #### Easy Reload

-If you would like to reload the card value without relaunching the game, simply do the following:
+If you would like to reload the card folder without relaunching the game, simply do the following:
-- Modify `config.py` as mentioned above and save
+- Modify `config.py` as mentioned above or create a new one
-- Select "Reload Cards" in the GUI and enter `config.py` in the text field
+- Select "Reload Cards" in the GUI and enter `config.py` (or the name of your new config file) in the text field